Vlados117v/FractalFun/README.md

 # FractalFun
 Its my first serious script ))
-I am  only learning, please, say what u think about it !!!
+I just start learn js, please, say what u think about it !!!